Haashim Pead

-Haashim Pead is a South African rugby union player who plays as a scrum-half for the Golden Lions in the Currie Cup.
+Haashim Pead (born 5 July 2005) is a South African rugby union player who plays as a scrum-half for the Stormers in the URC.
 Pead was a part of the South African team that won the 2025 World Rugby U20 championship, where he made his breakthrough and was named player of the tournament.

 Early career

-Pead began playing rugby for the local Bo-Kaap team Schotsche Kloof Walmers RFC after growing up watching his father play.
+Pead began playing rugby for the local Bo-Kaap team Schotsche Kloof Walmers RFC after growing up watching his father captain the first team.
 He matriculated from Bishops and represented the Western Province at the 2023 Craven Week, where he scored 2 tries and the WP team remained unbeaten throughout the tournament.